microsoft/vsts-cordova-tasks/README.md

 1. After installing the extension, upload your project to VSTS, TFS, or GitHub.

-2. Go to your Visual Studio Online or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon).
+2. Go to your VSTS or TFS project, click on the **Build** tab, and create a new build definition (the "+" icon) and select the Empty template.

 3. Click **Add build step...** and select **Cordova Build** from the **Build** category